bytedance/Bytedance-UnionAD/README.md

 + If you have other questions, please read [FAQ](https://www.pangle.cn/help/doc/5dd0fe618507820012088272) first

++ We provide a [**Quick Start**](https://github.com/bytedance/Bytedance-UnionAD/tree/master/Example/PangleQuickStartDemo) to help you to easily integrate and use the SDK.

 ## Installation with CocoaPods

 [CocoaPods](https://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like Bytedance-UnionAD in your projects.
 You can install it with the following command: